eclipse-apoapsis/ort-server/config/git/README.md

   gitUrl = "https://config.repository.git"
 }
 ```
-In order to avoid hard-coding the configuration of the provider in the `application.conf` files, environment variables should be used, for example
+To avoid hard-coding the configuration of the provider in the `application.conf` files, environment variables should be used, for example
 ```
 configManager {
   fileProvider = ${?ANALYZER_CONFIG_FILE_PROVIDER}